by Sarah Waddington

 And finally... #FuturePRoof is a real passion project and I'm often asked how it's funded.
 I personally invest in the design, production and marketing.
 The content is available on this website and regularly promoted on social media so it’s free and as accessible as possible to all.
 I hope you enjoy the #FuturePRoof series of books as much as I have enjoyed curating, writing and editing them.

-Sarah Hall is an experienced management consultant helping organisations to articulate their purpose and optimise performance.
+Sarah Waddington is an experienced management consultant helping organisations to articulate their purpose and optimise performance.

 A pioneer of best practice, she was awarded the CIPR’s Sir Stephen Tallents Medal for exceptional achievement in public relations and is the winner of the PRCA’s Outstanding Contribution in Digital Award.

 Having built a reputation as an ethics tsar and diversity and inclusivity champion, she is a strong advocate of accountable leadership and women in business and believes in helping young talent break through.